 People with EIB are very sensitive to both low temperatures and dry air.
 Air is usually warmed and humidified by the nose, but during demanding activity people breathe more through their mouths.
 This allows cold, dry air to reach your lower airways and your lungs without passing through your nose, triggering asthma symptoms.
 Air pollutants, high pollen levels and viral respiratory infections may also be triggers.
-Other causes of symptoms with exercise may be that you are out of shape, have poorly controlled nasal allergies or vocal chord issues.
+Other causes of symptoms with exercise may be that you are out of shape, have poorly controlled nasal allergies or vocal cord issues.

 Wheezing or tightness in your chest can be serious, so let your physician know about your symptoms.
 Your physician can help you by:

 • Doing a breathing test (called spirometry) at rest